dssg/hitchhikers-guide/dssg-knowledge/pipelines/README.md

 ![alt text](https://github.com/dssg/hitchhikers-guide/blob/master/dssg-knowledge/pipelines/pipeline_diagram.png "Pipeline Diagram")

 The [police pipeline](https://github.com/dssg/police-eis), started at DSSG 2015, is an example of a relatively well developed pipeline.
+It lets us specify the pipeline options we want in a yaml file, from preprocessing on.
+(The code in this repository does not include ETL.)
+It gives us many modeling options, and it makes comparisons easy.

 ## Your Pipeline and the DSSG Schedule